 Even if your debt is now charged-off, you are still liable for the unpaid debt.
 If the statute of limitations has not expired on collecting the debt, you may even be sued for what you owe.

 Never assume that you don’t have to pay an account that has been charged-off as bad debt.
 Always verify the facts.
 Sometimes calls and letters from the original creditor will stop when a charge-off occurs.
 So, many people think that they are in the clear.

-But, what actually happens is that the creditor has turned your charged-off account over to an in-house or third-party collection agency, who then resume the collection attempts.
+But, in reality, your charged-off account has been turned over to an in-house or third-party collection agency, who then resumes collection efforts.

 So, most likely, your credit report will have both the charged-off account and a collection account placed by the collection agency.
 It is your responsibility to address these accounts to stop collection attempts and clear up your credit.